About this place

-What guides me is a persistent drive to both zoom in and zoom out: to listen closely to the aspirations, values, and unique views within a team, and then step back to consider the company’s mission in the context of broader market dynamics, competitive shifts, and the ever-changing pulse of society.
+What guides me is a persistent drive to both zoom in and zoom out: to listen closely to the aspirations, values, and unique views within a team, and out, and then step back to consider the company’s mission in the context of broader market dynamics, competitive shifts, and the ever-changing pulse of society.
 This movement between the details and the horizon is where I find the greatest inspiration - and where powerful strategies are born.

 Between the two worlds